Online Undergr. Admission

 Nearly 60 students representing 18 Illinois colleges and universities registered for the Digital Forensics Challenge 2012, held last November at the University of Illinois Springfield.
 The event provided an entry-level opportunity for Illinois college and university students to explore computer forensics.
 Speakers included Dr. Ted Mims, FBI Special Agent Christopher Trifiletti, John Bambenek, and Tim Robert.
 More information.

-Our Online program has been ranked first among the top 10 best online schools for computer science degrees!
+Our Online program has been ranked second among the top 10 best online schools for computer science degrees!

 The Department welcomes two new faculty members, Dr. Lucas Vespa and Dr. Ronald Loui!